 Graduate Students Graduation Process

 Before completing the online application for graduation, please review the list of “Frequently Asked Questions”, so you can ensure your application is filled out completely and accurately.
-Once you have read through the list of FAQ’s, click on the “Apply Online Now” button.
+Once you have read through the list of FAQ’s, click on the “Apply Online Now” link.
 Please note that you are NOT able to start the application, save it, and come back to it at a later time.

 Frequently Asked Questions for Online Graduation Application

 What name can I list on my diploma?